dsc-courses/dsc152-2026-sp/resources.md

 Next, you will be asked to submit many assignments in this class using R Markdown.
 Specifically, we will want pdf output files.

- - If you already have a LaTeX compiler on your computer, RStudio should detect it and it should automatically work.
+ - If you already have a $\LaTeX\$ compiler on your computer, RStudio should detect it and it should automatically work.
+If you are not sure whether you do or not, then you can just try it.
+To do so,

+1. In RStudio, go to File -> New File -> R Markdown
+2. Then select "PDF" as the Default Output Format, and hit OK
+3. At the top of the window, hit the "Knit" button next to the blue ball of yarn.
+If this produces a pdf file, then you are set!

- - If you do not, the easiest thing to do is to install the `tinytex` package.
-In the Console in RStudio, just type these two lines (one after the other):
+ - If that didn't work or you know that you do not have a $\LaTeX\$ compiler already on your computer, the easiest thing to do is to install the `tinytex` package.
+To do this, just type these two lines in the Console in RStudio (one after the other):

 `install.packages("tinytex")`

 `tinytex::install_tinytex()`

-After this, you should be able to "knit" an Rmd file to a pdf.
+After this, you should be able to "knit" an Rmd file to a pdf following the steps above.
 If not, please come seek help from us!

 ## UC San Diego Links